jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (i) this Act; or
     (ii) sections 27I to 27ZI (except section 27X) of, and Schedule 20 of, this Act (as preserved by section 256(1) of the Child Support Act 1991); or
     (iii) section 61CA of this Act; or
-  (f) discharging the chief executive's functions under this Act or under any regulations in force under this Act or under the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990 or Part 6 of the War Pensions Act 1954 or under the New Zealand Superannuation and Retirement Income Act 2001 or under any welfare programme approved by the Minister under section 124(1)(d) of this Act.
+  (f) discharging the chief executive's functions under this Act or under any regulations in force under this Act or under the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990 or Part 6 of the Veterans' Support Act 2014 or under the New Zealand Superannuation and Retirement Income Act 2001 or under any welfare programme approved by the Minister under section 124(1)(d) of this Act.
 (3) A person who—commits an offence and is liable on conviction to a fine not exceeding $2,000.
   (a) refuses or fails without reasonable excuse to comply with a notice under this section to the extent that the person is capable of complying with it; or
   (b) in purported compliance with such a notice knowingly or recklessly furnishes information which is false or misleading in any material particular, or attempts to do so,—